uhyoob/VeevaChallenge/README.md

 Lovastatin is a cholerteral drug that we pretened was Cholecap for the drug information.
 The emmbeded 3d model is also of Lovastatin.

+WEBSITE ACCESS:
+To access website download the repository and open one of the html pages.